Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 |resourceTags|Resource tags that we might need to add to all resources (i.e. Environment, Cost center, application name etc)|"resourceTags": {<br>         "value": { <br>               "deployment": "bicep", <br>  "key1": "value1" <br>           } <br>         } |
 |sqlServerAdministrators|The Azure Active Directory (AAD) administrator group used for SQL Server authentication.
 The Azure AD group  must be created before running deployment.
 This has three values that need to be filled, as shown below <br> **login**: the name of the AAD Group <br> **sid**: the object id  of the AAD Group <br> **tenantId**: The tenantId of the AAD ||

-After you the parameters have been initialized, you can deploy the Landing Zone Accelerator resources with the following az cli command:
+After the parameters have been initialized, you can deploy the Landing Zone Accelerator resources with the following `az cli` command:

 ### Bash shell (i.e. inside WSL2 for windows 11, or any linux-based OS)
 ``` bash